top of page

 Higher Utility Bills

-A dripping faucet or a toilet that won’t stop running can waste hundreds of gallons of water each month.
-If your water bill suddenly jumps, it might be time to check the building.
+A dripping faucet or a running toilet can waste hundreds of gallons of water each month.
+If your water bill suddenly jumps, it may be time to inspect the property.

 Damage to Floors, Walls, and Ceilings